Using Your Phone Overseas: Apps, SIM Cards, and Travel Tips

 Facebook Messenger

 Facebook Messenger is our go-to method of communication with each other, friends, and family while on the road.
-It is the easiest way to send messages of any length, make phone or video calls to your contacts, and share photos or videos.
+It’s easy to send messages and voice clips, make phone or video calls to your contacts, and share photos.
+You don’t need to be “friends” with someone on Facebook to communicate through Messenger.

 WhatsApp